PawarSneha12/Face-Recognition-System/README.md

 As a output, this model build a square line around the faces in the image and shows the predicted age group label and gender of the person in the image.

 # Future Work
-1.This works on a local system, we can deploy it on a cloud.
+This works on a local system, we can deploy it on a cloud.

-2. We can improve the accuracy by using more data, data augmentation and better network architectures.
+We can improve the accuracy by using more data, data augmentation and better network architectures.